Handing out hip checks since 2005.

 Duke City Roller Derby (DCRD) is New Mexico’s first flat-track roller derby league.
 A 501(c)(3) non-profit amateur sports organization, DCRD is dedicated to athleticism, empowerment, and sportsmanship in flat track roller derby.
 Its members are committed to teaching and growing the sport, and to providing leadership development opportunities within its community.

 DCRD is a 100% volunteer owned and operated organization.
 Founded in 2005, the league has competed as a member organization of the Women’s Flat Track Derby Association (WFTDA) since its inception.
-The league’s junior roller derby team, The Marionettes, teaches teamwork and athleticism to girls ages 10-17.
+The league’s junior roller derby team, The Marionettes, teaches teamwork and athleticism to skaters ages 8-17.

 Duke City Roller Derby participates in community service efforts and has participated in these activities since its inception.
 These activities not only build partnerships, but also support local charity and non-profit organizations by offering them wider exposure with our fan base and financial support.